OpenTripPlanner/script/custom-release.py

 --dryRun : Run script locally, nothing is pushed to remote server.

---release : Create a new release from the current local Git repo HEAD.
+--release : Create a new release from the checked out local Git repo HEAD.
 It updates the

 this script.
 Can not be used with the <base-revision> argument set.
 The